Today's Thursday • 7 mins read

 3. Write a letter to yourself:

-Writing letters to yourself is a powerful way to process your feelings and rediscover your meaning in life.
+Writing to yourself is a powerful way to process your feelings and rediscover your meaning in life.

-Express what you’re going through, offer yourself words of encouragement, and outline some goals you’d like to accomplish in 3 to 6 months.
+Describe what you’re going through, offer yourself words of encouragement, and outline some goals you’d like to accomplish in 3 to 6 months.

 4. Reconnect with your hobbies and passions: